fabianfv/Guia-de-Hoteles-Bootstrap/README.md

 * [Setup](#setup)

 ## General info
-This project is a fictional hotel guide styled using Bootstrap 4.6.
+This practice is a fictional hotel guide styled using Bootstrap 4.6.

 [Click here to see this page online](https://fabianfv.github.io/Guia-de-Hoteles-Bootstrap/)

+Lastest added features:

+* Forms validation using HTML5, Jquery and Bootstrap validation features.
+* A handwritten test suite for the regular expression used to validate strong passwords.

 Bootstrap features in use:
 * Container